MakeSchool/mediabook-demo/M002-BuildingAChatBot/p001_chatbot-intro.md

 # Concept Check-in

-Can you find three real-life examples of the ways chat bots are being used?
+What are three real-life examples of the ways chat bots are being used?

 [Solution]
 Chat bots can fill roles in many different industries including: